 Hallicrafters Model T-67 Television (1948)

-This lovely 10-inch set is my second Hallicrafters television.
-Although it is the same age as my Hallicrafters 505, this one represents a definite step up in quality.
-It also was easier to restore.
+This lovely 10-inch set was my second Hallicrafters television project.
+Although it's the same age as my Hallicrafters 505, it represents a definite step up in quality.
+The T-67 also was easier to restore.

 Description

 The Hallicrafters T-67 is typical of "doghouse" shaped 10-inch televisions of the late 1940s and early 1950s.
-Designed to sit on a tabletop, it measures about 18 inches high, 16 inches wide, and 20 inches deep.
-It is also very heavy, thanks to its robust transformer power supply and dual chassis.
+Designed for a tabletop or low stand, it measures about 18 by 16 by 20 inches deep.
+It's heavy for its size, thanks to the transformer type power supply and dual chassis.

 The first photo shows the restored television.

 Priced at $279.50, this TV cost $80 more than the inexpensive model 505.
-The wooden cabinet has a nice mahogany veneer.
+The wooden cabinet has mahogany veneer.
 Lettered in gold script over the screen are the words Carnegie Hall Edition.

 Like the model 505, this set uses a row of pushbuttons for tuning.
 Unlike the early 505s and T-54s, however, it does not feature the obsolete channel 1.
 The rightmost "button" in the bottom row is a rotary fine tuning control.

 From left to right, the three large knobs above the tuning buttons control horizontal/vertical, power/contrast, and brightness/volume.
-It takes a little while to get used to a power knob that also controls contrast, rather than volume, which has become the modern standard.
-In that respect, the T-67 is a little like my Sparton 1271 and Dominion Electrohome console radios, which paired the power switch with a tone control rather than with volume.
+It's unusual to have a power knob that also controls contrast, rather than volume, which has become the modern standard.
+In this respect, the T-67 is a little like my Sparton 1271 and Dominion Electrohome console radios, which pair the power switch with a tone control rather than volume.

 Cosmetic Restoration

-I bought this set at a local shop for $125, and the price included a spare unused picture tube.
+I bought this set at a local shop for $125 and the price included a spare unused picture tube.
 It was a one-owner set purchased from a local estate.
-Here's the TV sitting in my study in the day I brought it home.
-As you can see, the cabinet was in good shape except for the odd scratch or two and normal wear around the knobs.
+Here's the TV sitting in my study on the day I brought it home.
+The cabinet was in fine shape except for a few little scratches and normal wear around the knobs.

 The gold-colored bezel surrounding the screen is made of plastic.
-The safety glass is very thick and appears to be made like an auto window, with a layer of plastic laminated between two layers of glass.
+The thick safety cover is made like an auto window with plastic laminated between glass layers.

 Hallicrafters used this chassis in four different models from 1947-1949.
-The T-61 came in a black bakelite tabletop cabinet with the same profile as this T-67.
+The T-61 had a black bakelite tabletop cabinet with the same profile.
 Model T-64 came in a tabletop or console wooden cabinet and gave you a choice of 10-inch or 12-inch screen, while model T-69 offered a 15-inch screen in a console wooden cabinet.

 Tube Type Function